JNA-Alliance/Beethoven-Class-IX/Semester I/Science/Bahan Ujian/Mid I.md

 - Ecologist: **People who study the relationship between living organisms and their environment**
 - Embryo: **A very young, new organism, which has developed from a zygote**
 - Enzyme: **A biological catalyst that speeds up a reaction in a living system**
-- Evaporation: **The change of liquid to a gas at a temporature below its boiling point**
+- Evaporation: **The change of liquid to a gas at a temperature below its boiling point**
 - Extinct: **Dissapeared from the Earth; Gone forever**
 - Fertilisation: **The joining together of the male and female gamete's nucleus**
 - Fertilisers: **Mineral ions that plants need for healthy growth, and are added to the soil to help crops grow better**